isabella232/mobile-services.de-DE/help/android/getting-started/getting-started.md

 # Erste Schritte {#getting-started}

-Die Informationen in diesem Abschnitt unterstützen Sie beim Einstieg in das Android SDK für Experience Cloud-Lösungen.
+The information in this section helps you get started with the Android SDK for Experience Cloud Solutions.

 ## Neue Adobe Experience Cloud SDK-Version